Stricks1/TicTacToe/README.md

 ```

 To run the game, go to your terminal on the folder you saved and type: main
-- At the beggining the game will ask players for their names
+- At the beginning the game will ask players for their names
 - The game will display the board, tells which player turn it is and asks to select from available moves
 - The game will inform player if selected move is invalid and ask again until he type a valid move
 - The game will display board after player move